benjaminpauley/Zotero-Translators/README.md

 ### English Short Title Catalogue
 Out of the box, <a href="http://zotero.org">Zotero</a> will ingest records from the English Short Title Catalogue quite happily, using the translator for Aleph library catalogues in conjunction with the MARC translator.
 The default behavior isn't especially well-suited for working with ESTC records, however.
 These translators make a few tweaks to improve things.

-There are *two* javascript files here, which both need to be added to Zotero's collection of translators. `English Short Title Catalogue.js` notes when you're at the ESTC and directs Zotero to use the second file, `MARC-2.js` in place of the standard `MARC.js` translator. `MARC-2 .js`is just a slightly altered version of the standard `MARC.js` translator that:
+There are *two* javascript files here, which both need to be added to Zotero's collection of translators to work properly at the ESTC's public catalogue at the British Library. `English Short Title Catalogue.js` notes when you're at the ESTC and directs Zotero to use the second file, `MARC-2.js` in place of the standard `MARC.js` translator. `MARC-2 .js`is just a slightly altered version of the standard `MARC.js` translator that:
 * Grabs the ESTC citation number and places it in the "Extra" field.
 * Grabs the entire, messy pagination statement (rather than just the first thing that looks like a number).
 * Inclues citation notes (the MARC 510 field) in Zotero notes
 * Separates multiple notes with a pipe character (`' | '`) for easier parsing later.

 ### American Antiquarian Society
 Behaves like the English Short Title Catalogue translator, in that it requires the installtion of `NARC-2.js` as well as the site translator.
 When both are installed, as with the ESTC translator, the AAS translator will get the full pagination statement and all notes.
 The "Extra" field doesn't currently work, however (I'd need to spend some more time looking at AAS records to see what, if anything, should go there...).